frederic-perez/AmE-dictionary/data/idioms.md

 __to the hilt__ :two: As much or to the greatest degree possible; completely or utterly. _They’ve had to borrow to the hilt to get the company off the ground._
 __to this day__ :nine: Up to and including the present time or date. _My neighbor owned a 1975 Corvette Stingray, and to this day I’ve never seen a car I thought looked cooler._ _I don’t know if they still do it to this day._
 __to this end__ _To this end he wanted to use the Pope as intermediary._
-__toe the line__ :two: To adhere to the rules of something. _I expect you to toe the line at all times if you want to remain at this firm, Jonathan._
+__toe the line__ :four: To adhere to the rules of something. _I expect you to toe the line at all times if you want to remain at this firm, Jonathan._
 __toe-to-toe__
 __together__
 __Tom Swifty__ :two::hammer: